perintyler/tpkit/README.md

 # tpkit

-`tpkit` is a python package for defining fun or useful commands that can be called from a terminal prompt.
+`tpkit` is a python package for defining fun or useful commands that can be called from a terminal prompt, such as a `google` command.
+It also includes utility functions that I've found myself frequently needing, which are useful for scripting.

 ## Installation